My Favourite Hikes in Kananaskis (So Far!)

 Option 1: In my honest opinion, the best way to hike Pocaterra Ridge is as a shuttle hike (point to point); this will give you more time on the ridge itself without having to retrace your steps.
 Park your 1st vehicle at Little Highwood Pass, then drive your 2nd car to Highwood Pass to start the hike.
 Once you finish at Little Highwood Pass, drive your 1st vehicle back to Highwood Pass to pick up your 2nd car.

 Option 2: Park and start at Highwood Pass parking lot, turn around at any point in the hike and go back the way you came.
 That easy!
 I’d recommend going at least as far as the 3rd or 4th bump on the ridge before turning back, in order to see as much landscape as possible.
-You'll want hiking poles to descend that first steep hill that you slogged up earlier !
+You'll want hiking poles to descend that first steep hill that you slogged up earlier!

-Trail-finding is a bit tricky in the beginning, as there is lots of trail braiding but it’s difficult to get lost.
+Trail-finding is a bit tricky in the beginning, as there is lots of trail braiding, but it’s difficult to get lost.
 In the beginning, make sure you don't follow the trail across the highway (that one's for Ptarmigan Cirque), but turn left at the sign in the meadow.
 You won’t be the only person there, as this is one of the premier hikes in Kananaskis (although it is not an official hike and consequently, not always well-marked).

 The cool thing about ridge hikes is that once you ascend that first hill, your views will be uninterrupted.
 On Pocaterra Ridge, that means roughly 10 kms (5-6 hrs) of happy tramping up and down gentle lumps, almost like traipsing along the rolling spine of a gigantic brontosaurus.
-You gain and lose quite a bit of elevation as you hike over its bumps, and a very steep descent through the forest awaits; hiking poles are strongly recommended.
-The path is usually very well-indicated; that is, until the last 5 minutes (300m) of your hike.
+You gain and lose elevation as you hike over its bumps, but nothing like that first hump.

-After a very steep final descent through forest, the trail seemingly stops.
-This is where many hikers seem to get lost; multiple trails have been created by people attempting to find the right path.
-You can hear traffic on Hwy 40, so you know you are frustratingly close.
-Here are precise directions that I would have appreciated having for this very last part of the hike: When you emerge from your steep descent through the forest, you will see a white ribbon hanging from a tree just past a dry creek of white rocks.
+Here are the precise directions I would have appreciated having for this very last part of the hike: When you emerge from your steep descent through the forest, you will see a white ribbon hanging from a tree just past a dry creek of white rocks.
 Do not cross this dry creek: rather, take the very poorly-marked trail on your right (just before the dry creek, running alongside it), indicated by two worn orange ribbons.
 This will lead you to a small brook.
-You must cross this brook (you'll get your feet wet, but you're done your hike anyway), and then the trail will reappear towards the right on the other side of the brook (you can't see the trail until after you cross this brook, which can be really frustrating).
-After two minutes of walking through forest, you'll reemerge directly across Little Highwood Pass parking lot.
-Drive your car to Highwood Pass to pick up car #2.

 EEOR (East End of Rundle) MAP